-With so many South Sudanese living in refugee camps in northern Uganda, The Brickworks has sponsored 48 radio programmes promoting peace, reconciliation and trauma healing to be transmitted into the refugee camps in local languages.
-The programmes were made by FAITH Uganda and proved to be very popular.
+With so many South Sudanese living in refugee camps in northern Uganda, this year The Brickworks has sponsored 96 radio programmes promoting peace, reconciliation and trauma healing to be transmitted into the refugee camps in local languages.
+The programmes were made by FAITH Uganda and are proving very popular.

 With so many children in the camps, there are not enough primary schools for everyone and class sizes can be enormous.
 In Morobi camp, four ECSS churches from the Diocese of KajoKeji started their own primary schools which The Brickworks supports by building temporary classrooms, paying teachers and providing basic equipment and books.
 See this short film about Miriam. https://www.youtube.com/watch?v=ewLtZlVaqSg

 The Brickworks was very happy to support a Mothers’ Union training programme for women in the Morobi refugee camp.
 In the programme, several hundred women and girls are taught how to make their own dignity kits.
 This has proved a great success.
 This link shows one of the training programmes that two of the Trustees visited in March 2018. https://www.youtube.com/watch?v=CjNBchy91_E

 A core part of the work of The Brickworks is to invest in the training of medical staff, teachers and pastors.
 One such student, Kana Dan James, used to be a nurse at the Martha Clinic in Yei but is now in his final year of training to be a doctor, at the University of Juba.